noetl/noetl/docs/simple/steps/postgres.md

   ```

 Tips
-- Prefer CREATE TABLE IF NOT EXISTS and ON CONFLICT for idempotency.
+- Prefer CREATE TABLE IF NOT EXISTS and ON CONFLICT for idempotency
-- Keep transactions small; batch writes where practical.
+- Keep transactions small; batch writes where practical
-- Define and reference auth entries in the playbook header.
+- Define and reference auth entries in the playbook header
+- Both `command` and `sql` fields are supported for SQL text